JackSzwergold/Writing/memories/The Time Some Friend of the Family “Deutschland Uber Alles” During Hanukkah.md

 ***

 To say it was awkward was an understatement at best.
 The dinner that happened after all of that was fileld with pregnant pauses and awkward interactions.
+I don’t recall what we ate, but it was most likely some shity brisket, beans, sweet potatoes and other crap like that.

+I honestly liked the brisket, but the Nazi anthem thing kinda ruined it.

+After the dinner

 ***